Constipation Relief: How To Poop Fast (& Other Prevention Tips)

 10. Keep Your Friends Close, But Your Enemas Closer

 Enemas are rectal water infusions intended to clean out or stimulate the bowels.
 They’ve been used for centuries to treat chronic constipation.
 The most common types of enemas include water or saline (the least irritating option), Epsom salt (which is said to be more effective at relaxing bowel muscles), and sodium phosphate (irritates your rectum to prompt it to expand and release waste).
 They can be risky when self administered, so be sure to read up before you seek relief with this method.
+Protecting your butt bacteria and electrolyte levels is important!

 11. Take A Peace Offer With A Stool Softener